CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 For `apt` dependencies add them manually to the `apt-*.txt` files.

-For dependencies that required a custom installation or build, edit the `Dockerfile`.
+For dependencies that require a custom installation or build, edit the `Dockerfile`.

 ## Troubleshooting

 ### My image doesn't build with my initial dependencies.

-Try removing the dependencies causing the issue, rebuilding, then installing them interactively when running the container.
+Try removing the dependencies causing the issue, rebuilding, and then installing them interactively when running the container.
 The error messages will possibly be more informative and you will be able to dig into the issue.

-Alternatively you can open a container at the sub-image before the installation of the conda environment, say at `apt-build-base`, and try to install the conda environment manually.
+Alternatively, you can open a container at the sub-image before the installation of the conda environment, say at `apt-build-base`, and try to install the conda environment manually.

 ## Acknowledgements